 Producer Responsibility Unit

 Natural Resources Wales

 St Mellons Business Park, St Mellons

 You must only issue evidence notes for the reuse of whole appliances sent overseas received by or on behalf of a PCS.

 You must issue evidence notes to a PCS via the Settlement Centre – a secure website that generates evidence notes.

 See the WEEE evidence and national WEEE protocols guidance for details on issuing evidence.

 Keep records and report

-You must complete quarterly returns, send them to the environmental regulator that granted your approval and keep a copy of each return for 4 years.
+You must complete quarterly returns and send them to the environmental regulator that granted your approval.
+You must keep a copy of the data used in each return for 4 years.